 One of the most intriguing sights on this stretch was Brighstone Holiday Centre, a collection of small chalets with brightly coloured front doors.
 A small number, those closest the cliff edge, were missing doors and fenced off.
-As it turns out, Brightstone was built in 1932 as one of Britin’s earliest holiday camps (click to read the fascinating story!)
+As it turns out, Brighstone was built in 1932 as one of Britain’s earliest holiday camps (click to read the fascinating story!)

 This was a walking day I didn’t want to end!

 Day 8 – Shalfleet to Yarmouth, 8.7km (5.4 miles)

 The final stretch!
 And this was a very short one too.
 Though I have to admit…we cheated.
 Approaching Hamstead, there is the option to follow the Coastal Path around towards the Newtown River (4.3km) OR continue straight ahead and cut the corner off.
 The latter is only 780m.

 Being that we didn’t particularly love the section on the other side of the Newtown River, we had no qualms about doing so.
 A shorter hike meant an earlier ferry home, on another drizzly, blustery day.
 We also anticipated the low-lying path to be very, very muddy.